- Chart

 Opportunities

-- Growing demand for upskilling and reskilling
+- Growing demand for upskilling and reskilling in the workforce.

 Threats

-- Changes in university partnerships
+- Changes in educational policy or accreditation.

 Competitors and Market Share